-WATCHOUT support playback of fully uncompressed video and image sequences.
+WATCHOUT supports playback of fully uncompressed video and image sequences.
 Video compression is a challenge for a wide range of applications, as it reduces overall image quality and adds unwanted artefacts such as discoloration, break-ups and noise to the image.

 In several high-end installations and projects there is a requirement for the media server to play back video uncompressed.
-However, in the majority of installations and projects, there are no need for uncompressed playback as it adds cost (disk space, CPU, GPU, RAM) and smart use of compression yields virtually lossless playback (a well trained eye see the difference)
+However, in the majority of installations and projects, there is no need for uncompressed playback as it adds cost (disk space, CPU, GPU, RAM) and smart use of compression yields virtually lossless playback (a well trained eye see the difference)

 Why compress video and images?

 An uncompressed video file requires a lot from the media server, both physical storage space as well as bandwidth (data transfer from hard-drive to graphics card or CPU) for video playback.
 Compressing the video file will reduce the file size as well as bandwidth requirement.